Senior Advisor of Institutional Knowledge Management

-Corrine Yu is senior advisor to the president for The Leadership Conference on Civil and Human Rights and The Leadership Conference Education Fund, where she is responsible for seeking and developing new program opportunities; coordinating policy development on priority issues within the coalition; and devising coalition-based strategies.
-Ms. Yu also helps advise and lead on enterprise-wide capacity and impact building initiatives as well as initiatives designed to foster and nurture new partnerships within a variety of sectors.
-Ms. Yu is also helping the organizations to grow thoughtful voices for change, including through the organizations’ internship program.
+Corrine Yu is senior advisor for The Leadership Conference on Civil and Human Rights and The Leadership Conference Education Fund, where, as a member of the Executive team, she is responsible for seeking and developing special operations projects related to the organizations’ history and the capture of institutional knowledge.
+Ms. Yu also helps advise and lead on initiatives designed to cultivate and deepen advocacy expertise within the organizations and the civil and human rights coalition, as well as on initiatives designed to foster and nurture intergenerational connections within a variety of sectors.
+Ms. Yu is also helping the organizations grow thoughtful voices for change, including through the organizations’ internship program.

-Ms. Yu also currently serves as interim executive vice president of campaigns and programs.

-Ms. Yu previously served as The Leadership Conference and The Education Fund’s senior program director, special projects, where she advocated for the coalition’s policy positions to policymakers in the executive and legislative branches and served as staff liaison for coalition task forces on census and media/telecommunications.
-Before that, Ms. Yu was The Leadership Conference and The Education Fund’s managing policy director, assisting in the day-to-day management of the policy department.
-She also served as director of special projects where she was responsible for developing concepts for, planning and implementing new and groundbreaking initiatives for the organizations.
-She also served as director of education, with oversight responsibilities for all of The Leadership Conference and The Education Fund’s offline and online communications, publications, and research, including the expansion and design of civilrights.org, the organizations’ award-winning website.
+Ms. Yu most recently served as The Leadership Conference and The Education Fund’s interim executive vice president of campaigns and programs.
+Before that, Ms. Yu served as the senior program director, special projects, where she advocated for the coalition’s policy positions to officials in the executive and legislative branches and was the staff liaison for coalition task forces on census and media/telecommunications; as the organizations’ managing policy director, assisting in the day-to-day management of the policy department; as the director of special projects, where she was responsible for developing concepts for, planning and implementing new and groundbreaking initiatives for the organizations; and as the director of education, with oversight responsibilities for all of The Leadership Conference and The Education Fund’s offline and online communications, publications, and research, including the expansion and design of civilrights.org, the organizations’ award-winning website.